pvcraven/networking-class/source/chapters/session_layer/session_layer.rst

 SMTP.
 Even just using Telnet.

 Note: In the example below I was unable to use MobaXTerm because of the different line endings between Windows and UNIX.
-I instead shelled to a UNIX machine and then to mail.simpson.edu.
+I instead shelled to a Linux machine and then to mail.simpson.edu.

 .. code-block:: none